Degederon/HouseRulesGuide/README.md

 Dege's Demeo Setup & Users Guide featuring The "House Rules" Customization Mod.

 The current version of the guide is 1.6.
 A lot of work going into breaking out sections and examples for further understanding.
+Until I can get a more dynamic way to view, please download the pdf and view.

 This version contains a lot of information.
 Here are some areas of interest.